silviafesta2/silviafesta2.github.io/content/posts/trash-collector-robot.md

 ## Conlcusion
 This documentation details the design and implementation of a grid-based exploration and object retrieval system for an Arduino-based robot.
-The algorithm integrates sensor data, grid mapping, collision avoidance, and a greedy navigation strategy to explore a predefined environment effectively.
+The algorithm integrates sensor data, grid mapping, collision avoidance, and a navigation strategy to explore a predefined environment effectively.
 The modular design ensures ease of modification and extension, making it a strong foundation for advanced robotics research and applications.